-The McKnight Center for the Performing Arts at Oklahoma State University will be a world-class epicenter for the arts, attracting celebrated national and international programs featuring notable performing arts productions and artists.
-The center will allow the university and the center’s supporters to express — and be recognized for — their passion for the arts on a global stage.
+The McKnight Center for the Performing Arts at Oklahoma State University is a world-class epicenter for the arts, attracting celebrated national and international programs featuring notable performing arts productions and artists.
+The center allows the university and the center’s supporters to express — and be recognized for — their passion for the arts on a global stage.

-Mark A. Blakeman was announced as the inaugural Marilynn and Carl Thoma Executive Director of The McKnight Center for the Performing Arts at Oklahoma State University in March 2017.
+Mark A. Blakeman is the inaugural Marilynn and Carl Thoma Executive Director of The McKnight Center for the Performing Arts at Oklahoma State University, a position he has held since 2017.
 He brings to the position vast knowledge and direct experience overseeing large-scale construction projects, building programs and raising philanthropic support.

-He will work with the McKnight Foundation Board of Trustees and provide strategic direction and oversight to The McKnight Center.
-His scope of responsibility will include branding and institutional visibility, revenue enhancement, operational and strategic planning, outreach and education, governance and financial management.
-One of his first tasks is to schedule the inaugural season and grand opening of The McKnight Center, which will include interfacing with the New York Philharmonic to develop and implement its residency partnership that was announced last September.
-It will be the first time in more than 30 years that the internationally celebrated organization will perform in Oklahoma.
+Blakeman works with the McKnight Foundation Board of Trustees and provides strategic direction and oversight to The McKnight Center.
+His scope of responsibility includes branding and institutional visibility, revenue enhancement, operational and strategic planning, outreach and education, governance and financial management.